Quickstart with Docker in PhpStorm

 To get started, we create a new project in PhpStorm.
 Next, we create a new file named docker-compose.yml , which will describe the configuration of the services comprising our app.
 In our case, it will be a single webserver service:

 Note that we use the host.docker.internal value to refer to the remote host.
-In Docker for Windows and Docker for Mac, this value automatically resolves to the internal address of the host, letting you easily connect to it from the container.
+In Docker for Windows and Docker for Mac, it automatically resolves to the internal address of the host, letting you easily connect to it from the container.

 Our environment is fully described:

-To start using it, we need to create a dedicated run/debug configuration.
+We can now start using it by creating a dedicated run/debug configuration.

 Creating a run/debug configuration

 Right-click docker-compose.yml and select Create… from the context menu:

 In the dialog that opens, provide the name of the configuration and apply your changes:

 You can now start the configuration from the toolbar: